r-lib/pkgcache/README.md

 - The `R_BIOC_MIRROR` environment variable can be used to select a Bioconductor mirror.
 The `BioC_mirror` option takes priority over this, if set.
+- You can use the `PKG_CURRENT_PLATFORM` environment variable to set the platform string for the current platform for the `current_r_platform()` function.
+This is useful if pkgcache didn’t detect the platform correctly.
+Alternatively, you can use the `pkg.current_platofrm` option, which takes. priority over the environment variable.
 - `PKGCACHE_PPM_REPO` is the name of the Posit Package Manager repository to use.
 Defaults to `"cran"`.
 - `PKGCACHE_PPM_URL` is the base URL of the Posit Package Manager